andrewshumway/Fusion_getPut/README.md

 --password PASSWORD   Fusion Password,  default: ${lw_PASSWORD} or 'password123'.
 --jwt                 JWT token.  if passed, password is ignored -v, --verbose         Print details, default: False.
---f4                  Use the /apollo/ section of request urls as required by 4.x.
+--f4                  Use the /apollo/ section of request urls as required by 4.x rather than the default F5 format.
 Default=False.
 --debug               Print debug messages while running, default: False.
 --noVerify            Do not verify SSL certificates if using https, default: False.
 -z ZIP, --zip ZIP     Path and name of the Zip file to read from rather than using an export from --server,